vivocha/bot-sdk/README.md

 **Tested with Node.js version 12.x**.

-To start with the Bot SDK it is recommended to:
+To start with this version of the Bot SDK, it is recommended to install it from NPM:

-- install it from NPM: `npm i @vivocha/bot-sdk@next`
+`npm i @vivocha/bot-sdk@next`

-or

-- download the latest stable release from [here](https://github.com/vivocha/bot-sdk/releases)

 ---